matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 The current definition of *after* is ambiguous, and difficult for clients to calculate.
-It depends on only receiving events via sync, which is impractical due to backpaginating, and the desire to fetch thread messages via the `relations` API.
+It depends on only receiving events via sync, which is impractical due to backpagination, and the desire to fetch thread messages via the `relations` API.

 Further, we believe that the current working definition of "Sync Order" does not